-Derivatives may be used in the ERS portfolio as a substitute for a cash market security, risk control, income (e.g. Covered Calls), cost reduction, or liquidity management.
+Derivatives may be used in the ERS portfolio as a substitute for a cash market security, risk control, income (e.g., Covered Calls), cost reduction, or liquidity management.
 Derivatives are not permitted for purposes of speculation.
 Any derivative investment not explicitly authorized below is prohibited.

 - 1. Where derivatives are used as substitutes for a specific cash security or set of cash securities, the return volatility of the combination of the derivative and associated cash position shall be equivalent to the unleveraged cash security or securities underlying the derivative instrument. - 2.
-When options are used for income and risk control (e.g. Covered Calls), the notional value of the options may not exceed the total value of the underlying securities. - 3.
+When options are used for income and risk control (e.g., Covered Calls), the notional value of the options may not exceed the total value of the underlying securities. - 3.
 Managers shall mark-to-market their derivative positions daily. - 4.
 Permitted Instruments: - a.
 Futures stock index futures, stock and bond futures, money market futures, and currency futures where the manager has the authority to invest in the underlying or deliverable cash market security. - b.
 Options options on stocks, indices, ETFs, and bonds (including interest rate caps and floors).
 Options on futures, swaps, and currencies are allowed for those managers who have permission to invest in the comparable cash instruments. - c.
 Currency forwards only those managers who have the authority to invest in the underlying cash market instrument. - d.
-Swaps (Extended Global Credit managers) where the manager has the authority to invest in the underlying cash market instrument.
+Swaps (Global Credit managers) where the manager has the authority to invest in the underlying cash market instrument.
 Minimum counterparty rating: A- - 5.
 Futures contracts must be CTFC (Commodity Futures Trading Commission) approved and exchange traded. - 6.
 Options may be either exchange traded or over-the-counter (OTC) subject to counterparty guidelines as noted. - 7.
 Managers may purchase back options in order to close out positions. - 8.
 Counterparties to OTC traded instruments (options and forwards) must be rated investment grade or better as determined by at least one major rating agency. - 9.
 Cross-hedging is not permitted by international equity managers; however, as it is a standard practice for non-U.S. bond managers, it is allowed for Extended Global Credit managers.
 These credit managers may also use certain developed-market currencies as proxies for otherwise illiquid emerging-market currencies.
 In such cases, use of such proxies will be disclosed through the ongoing reporting process.
-The counterparties for foreign currency derivatives must be rated A- or equivalent.
+The counterparties for foreign currency derivatives must be rated A- or equivalent. - 10.
+On an annual basis, all investment managers shall provide a summary of the derivatives used and the reasons for their use.
+This summary shall be the basis for verification that the investment managers are generally complying with the objectives and constraints of the investment policy.
+The investment consultant shall elicit responses on each manager's policy in the form of a letter. - 11.
+On a daily basis the custodian bank shall examine all manager derivatives purchases for prohibited derivatives.
+Should any prohibited derivatives be found, the custodian bank should promptly notify Staff and instruct the manager to sell the prohibited derivatives.
+The custodian bank will also value and monitor all derivatives and the trades from which they emanate.